Owen Wilson: 2000–2006: Film stardom

+2007–2015: Established career

 Wilson appeared in another Wes Anderson film, The Darjeeling Limited, which screened at the 45th annual New York Film Festival, the Venice Film Festival, and opened September 30, 2007.
 It co-stars Jason Schwartzman and Adrien Brody.
 The Darjeeling Limited was selected for a DVD and Blu-ray release by The Criterion Collection in October 2010.
 Wilson next starred in the Judd Apatow comedy, Drillbit Taylor which was released in March 2008.
 He appeared in a film adaptation of John Grogan's best-selling memoir, Marley & Me (2008), co-starring Jennifer Aniston.

-He provided the voice for the Whackbat Coach Skip in Wes Anderson's Fantastic Mr. Fox.
-He starred in the film The Big Year, an adaptation of Mark Obmascik's book The Big Year: A Tale of Man, Nature and Fowl Obsession.
-The film was released in October 2011 by 20th Century Fox, and co-starred Jack Black, JoBeth Williams, Steve Martin and Rashida Jones.
+He provided the voice for the Whackbat Coach Skip in Wes Anderson's stop motion animated film Fantastic Mr. Fox (2009).
 Wilson is a member of the comedic acting brotherhood colloquially known as the Frat Pack.
 Wilson made a guest appearance on the NBC comedy Community with fellow Frat Pack member Jack Black.

-2010s

 In 2011, Wilson starred as a nostalgia-seized writer in the romantic comedy Midnight in Paris, written and directed by Woody Allen.
 The film premiered at the 64th Cannes Film Festival to critical acclaim.
-Wilson earned a Golden Globe Award for his performance.
 The film became Allen's highest grossing thus far, and was also well received by critics.

-Wilson returned to voice McQueen in Cars 2.
+Roger Ebert wrote of Wilson's performance, "[He] is a key to the movie's appeal".
+Peter Debruge of Variety also praised Wilson, writing "Wilson makes the role endearingly his own".
+For his performance, Wilson earned a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

+That same year, he starred in the film The Big Year (2011) an adaptation of Mark Obmascik's book The Big Year: A Tale of Man, Nature and Fowl Obsession.
+The film was released in October 2011 by 20th Century Fox, and co-starred Jack Black, JoBeth Williams, Steve Martin and Rashida Jones.
+The same year, Wilson returned to voice McQueen in Cars 2.
 In March 2012, Wilson was signed to star in the John Erick Dowdle thriller The Coup, later renamed "No Escape", in which he played the role of the father of an American family that moves to Southeast Asia, only to find itself swept up in a wave of rebel violence that is overwhelming the city.
 The film was not released until 2015, and was Wilson's return to the action genre for the first time since Behind Enemy Lines in 2001.
 He also voiced turkey Reggie in Reel FX's first animated film, Free Birds.